-- A written and graphic description explaining how the proposed design will meet the Development Objectives & Design Guidelines of this RFP and the PLAN: Dudley Square document.
+- 1.-A written and graphic description explaining how the proposed design will meet the Development Objectives & Design Guidelines of this RFP and the PLAN: Dudley Square document.
 These documents must describe and illustrate all the program elements and the organization of these spaces within the building.
 A written and graphic description explaining how the proposed design will meet the Urban Design Guidelines of this RFP and the PLAN: Dudley Square document.
-This description should also include all program elements and space allocation, zoning requirements and preliminary zoning calculations. - 2.
+This description should also include all program elements and space allocation, zoning requirements and preliminary zoning calculations. - 1.
 A Neighborhood Plan (at appropriate scale, e.g.1"=40') and Site Plan (I"= 20' scale) showing how the proposed design will fit within the immediate context of existing buildings and within the larger context of the Dudley Square neighborhood.
 The neighborhood plan is to illustrate how the project meets the Urban Design Guidelines established for this site in the RFP.
-The proposed building, existing building footprints, lot lines, streets, street names and any other relevant contextual information is to be included in the plan.
+The proposed building, existing building footprints, lot lines, streets, street names and other any contextual information is to be included in the plan.
 The site plan is to illustrate the building footprint & placement on the site, the general building organization, open space, landscape elements, driveways, curb cuts, fencing, walkways, streetscape improvements.
 The neighborhood and site plan should coordinate with renderings, perspective drawing and aerial views of the project.
-A neighborhood plan (at appropriate scale, e.g. 1"=40') showing how the proposed design will fit within the context of existing buildings and the larger Dudley Square neighborhood.
+A neighborhood plan (at appropriate scale, e.g.1"=40') showing how the proposed design will fit within the context of existing buildings and the larger Dudley Square neighborhood.
 It should include the proposed and any existing building footprints, lot lines, streets and street names.
 The neighborhood plan should illustrate how the projects meets the larger Urban Design Guidelines in relating to Dudley Square.
-These drawings will also be available to the public to assist in their assessment of the proposal. - 3.
-Schematic floor plans (1/8" = 1'-0" scale) showing the basement, ground floor, upper floor(s), and roof including room dimensions, square footage of rooms, overall building dimensions, and the gross square footage of the building.
+These drawings will also be available to the public to assist in their assessment of the proposal.

-- 4. Building Elevations (1/8" = 1'-0" scale) showing all sides of the proposed building, architectural details, building height and notations of proposed materials. - 5.
+- 2. Schematic floor plans (1/8" = 1'-0" scale) showing the basement, ground floor, upper floor(s), and roof including room dimensions, square footage of rooms, overall building dimensions, and the gross square footage of the building. - 3.
+Building Elevations (1/8" = 1'-0" scale) showing all sides of the proposed building, architectural details, building height and notations of proposed materials. - 4.
 Street elevations (at appropriate scale, e.g. 1/8"=1'-0") showing the relationships of the proposed building to the massing, building height and architectural style of adjacent buildings.
-This street context drawing may combine drawings with photographs in any manner that clearly depicts the relationship of the new building to existing buildings. - 6.
-Perspective drawings drawn at eye-level and aerial views that show the project in the context of the surrounding area. - 7.
-A description and illustration of the bicycle parking, automobile parking and transportation plan for the proposed development based on the Urban Design Guidelines established for this site in the RFP. - 8.
-A preliminary zoning analysis - 9.
-A written and graphic description of how the proposed project will satisfy the Resilient Development and Green Building guidelines of this RFP that includes: - a.
-The team's approach to integrated project design and delivery; - b.
-Performance targets for energy use and carbon emissions (or HERS score); - c.
-Preliminary LEED Checklist; - d.
-Preliminary Boston Climate Resiliency Checklist reflecting proposed outcomes; - e.
-Key resilient development; and - f.
-Green building strategies. - 3.
-A written and graphic description of how the proposed project will satisfy the Resilient Development and Green Building guidelines of this RFP that includes: - a.--The team's approach to integrated project design and delivery; - b.
-Performance targets for energy use and carbon emissions (or HERS score);
+This street context drawing may combine drawings with photographs in any manner that clearly depicts the relationship of the new building to existing buildings. - 5.
+Perspective drawings drawn at eye-level and aerial views that show the project in the context of the surrounding area. - 6.
+A description and illustration of the bicycle parking, automobile parking and transportation plan for the proposed development based on the Urban Design Guidelines established for this site in the RFP. including strategies to minimize automobile use.
+Proposals should exceed the minimum requirements of Boston Bicycle Parking Guidelines.